AserMalik/scarfkid/README.md

 It's a work in progress.
 I don't know where this project will go, but for the time being, it's my learning playground.
 I hope I can make the time to complete the project and capture it in it's inspirational glory, but I can't say for sure.

 Anyways, thanks for reading!

-###### PS: I won't be updating this repo frequently.
-I use Unity Collab to sync work between computers but I do plan on commiting large changes here!